Michigan vs. Maryland NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Michigan and its opponents have gone over the current 55-point total in five of 10 games (50%) this season.
+- Michigan and its opponents have gone over the current 55.5-point total in four of 10 games this season.

-- Saturday's over/under is 6.6 points lower than the two team's combined 61.6 points per game average.
+- The two teams combine to score 61.6 points per game, 6.1 more than the over/under in this contest.

-- The 47.5 combined points per game that these two squads have allowed this season are 7.5 fewer than the 55 total in this contest.
+- The 47.5 combined points per game that these two squads have allowed this season are 8.0 fewer than the 55.5 over/under in this contest.

-- The average total in Wolverines games this season is 51.4, 3.6 points fewer than Saturday's total of 55 .
+- The Wolverines and their opponents score an average of 51.4 points per game, 4.1 fewer than Saturday's total.

-- In 2021, games involving the Terrapins have averaged a total of 58.1 points, 3.1 more than the set over/under in this contest.
+- The 55.5-point over/under for this game is 2.6 points below the 58.1 points per game average total in Terrapins games this season.

 Michigan Stats and Trends

-- Michigan has played 10 games, with eight wins against the spread.
+- In Michigan's 10 games this season, it has eight wins against the spread.

-- Michigan's games this year have gone over the total in four out of 10 opportunities (40%).
+- Michigan's games this year have gone over the point total in 40% of its opportunities (four times in 10 games with a set point total).

 - When Michigan records more than 31.4 points, it is 5-1 against the spread and 5-1 overall.

-- When Michigan piles up more than 412.4 yards, the team is 4-1 against the spread and 4-1 overall.
+- When Michigan picks up over 412.4 yards, the team is 4-1 against the spread and 4-1 overall.

-- This year, the Wolverines have eight turnovers, one fewer than the Terrapins have takeaways (9).
+- The Wolverines have turned the ball over eight times this season, one fewer than the Terrapins have forced (9).

 - Find the latest spread and moneyline odds for Michigan at SISportsbook.